MaJerle/stm32-usart-uart-dma-rx-tx/README.md

 ### Combine UART + DMA for data transmission

-Everything gets more simple when application transmits data, length of data is known in advance and memory to transmit is ready.
+Everything gets simplier when application transmits data, length of data is known in advance and memory to transmit is ready.
-For the sake of this example, we use memory for `Hello world` message.
-In C language it would be:
+For the sake of this example, we use memory for `Helloworld` message.
+In *C language* it would be:

 ```c
 const char